miman/posecore-web-client/README.md

 It uses the camera on the device you are using to capture the position of all body parts and send these to PoseCore clients over a PoseCore server.

+This module can only be used together with the PoseCore server, found here: https://github.com/miman/posecore-srv-electron

 # Using the library

 ## Run the project